-If this variable is set, and is an array, the value of each set element is executed as a command prior to issuing each primary prompt.
-If this is set but not an array variable, its value is used as a command to execute instead.
+If this array variable is set, the value of each set element is executed as a command prior to issuing each primary prompt.
+If this is not set, but PROMPT_COMMAND is set to a value, its value is used as a command to execute instead.